 For the Filling

-- Place the cream cheese and sugar in the bowl of a stand mixer with the paddle attachment and stir on medium speed for 3 to 5 minutes until light and fluffy.
+- Place the 3 bricks of cream cheese and 1 cup of dark brown sugar in the bowl of a stand mixer with the paddle attachment and stir on medium speed for 3 to 5 minutes until light and fluffy.
+You will notice that the mixture is a beige color, that is from the brown sugar.

-- Add the ricotta, espresso powder, and dark cocoa powder and stir on medium speed until combined, then turn off the mixer.
+- Add the 1 cup of ricotta, espresso powder if using, and 1/3 cup of dark cocoa powder and stir on medium speed until combined, then turn off the mixer and make the ganache.

-- In a small saucepan, heat heavy cream on medium low heat.
+- In a small saucepan, heat the 1/2 cup of heavy cream on medium low heat.
 While cream is heating, zest the orange and chop finely if the pieces are large.
-When the cream is hot but not boiling, add the orange zest and dark chocolate chips.
+When the cream is hot but not boiling, add the 1/3 cup of chocolate chips.
 Remove from heat and stir with a rubber scraper until chocolate is fully melted.
-Add to the mixer bowl and stir on medium low speed until well incorporated.
+Once the cream and chocolate are incorporated, stir in the orange zest.
+Add the ganache to the mixer bowl and stir on medium low speed until well incorporated.

-- Next, slowly add eggs one at a time, mixing with each addition.
+- Next, slowly add the 3 eggs one at a time, mixing with each addition.

 - Add the cheesecake filling to the springform pan, smoothing the top with a knife or spatula.
 Place the cheesecake on the center rack of the oven and bake at 450 for 20 minutes.
 After 20 minutes, turn down the oven temp to 250 degrees and bake for another 45 minutes.
 Then, turn the oven off and leave the cheesecake in the oven with the door closed for 15 minutes.
 Open the oven door about a foot, and leave in the oven for another 15 minutes.